spapadopoulos/EnergyPlusOpt/README.md

 ![alt text](https://github.com/spapadopoulos/EnergyPlusOpt/blob/master/optimization_flowchart.png "Optimization Flowchart")

-For detailed problem formulation and case study results see [here](https://www.sciencedirect.com/science/article/pii/S036013231930232X?dgcid=author)
+For detailed problem formulation and case study results see [here](https://www.sciencedirect.com/science/article/pii/S036013231930232X?dgcid=author).

+The framework can be applied in a variety of single or multi-objective building energy optimization problems, such as retrofit optimization with respect to energy and first costs, or blind opening and visual comfort to name a few.